usmc-Blockhead/usmc-Blockhead/README.md

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=usmc-blockhead&show_icons=true&locale=en" alt="usmc-blockhead" /></p>

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=usmc-blockhead&" alt="usmc-blockhead" /></p>

-- 👋 Hi, I’m @usmc-Blockhead also known as usmc_chick_79 in most webspaces
-- 👀 I’m interested in Web Development, Backend, SQL, and DevOps with Python, Full Stack Web + Mobile Development
-- 🌱 I’m currently attending NuCamp on the Full Software Engineering path to learn all the above
-- Here is the link to my current certificates https://usmc-blockhead.github.io/certificates/
-- 💞️ I’m looking to collaborate on anything where you will be patient with my green skills.
-I am green, but I am a fast learner.
-- 📫 How to reach me, here on github

 <!---
 usmc-Blockhead/usmc-Blockhead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.